chennnxu/chennnxu.github.io/_posts/2024-01-02-ETL-and-Data-Pipelines-with-Shell-Airflow-and-Kafka.md

 ### References

-Project finished during study Coursera IBM Data Engineering Professional Certificate Specialization.
+One of the final projects finished when study Coursera IBM Data Engineering Professional Certificate Specialization.